January

 This concert will be approximately 1 hour in length

-Immediately following the performance, stay online for a conversation with the musicians.
+Immediately following the performance, stay online for a conversation with the musicians hosted by Simin Ganatra, first violinist of the Pacifica Quartet.

 Note - this program is subject to change without notice.